Germany: CDU's Armin Laschet has party support for chancellor candidacy | DW | 12.04.2021

 On Sunday, Söder told a CDU meeting: "If the CDU were willing to support me, I would be ready.
 If the CDU does not want it, then we will carry on working together without a grudge."

-But Monday's developments show that Söder has a much bigger hill to climb: The CDU is the dominating force in the conservative alliance, and so it takes an extra psychological leap for the CDU to cede the role of chancellor candidate to the CSU.
+But Monday's developments show that Söder has a bigger hill to climb than his rival: The CDU is the dominating force in the conservative alliance, and so it takes an extra psychological leap for the CDU to cede the role of chancellor candidate to the CSU.

-Then in 2002, CSU candidate Edmund Stoiber finished neck-and-neck with Chancellor Gerhard Schröder (both taking 38.5% of the vote) but again failed to find a coalition that could topple the SPD leader's government.
+Then in 2002, Edmund Stoiber finished neck-and-neck with Chancellor Gerhard Schröder (both taking 38.5% of the vote) but again failed to find a coalition that could topple the SPD leader's government.

 The current German government, under Merkel, is a grand centrist coalition between the CDU and the center-left Social Democrats (SPD).